necusjz/splatbrush/README.md

 ```

 ## Pathing
-We optimize pathing efficiency by treating the plotting process as a variant of [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) (TSP).
+We optimize pathing efficiency by treating the painting process as a variant of [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) (TSP).
 It's a classic optimization problem where the goal is to find the shortest possible route that visits a given set of cities and returns to the original city.

 If you want to solve it without returning to the start, it essentially becomes the problem of finding a [Hamiltonian Path](https://en.wikipedia.org/wiki/Hamiltonian_path), which visits each city exactly once.
 To further scale down, we divide the image into 8x3 parts (with _patch size of 40_) and label the contiguous region as a city.